🎉 Introducing Recurio: Simplify WooCommerce subscriptions with smart automation!

 One commonly used factor is biometric identification, which includes fingerprint or facial recognition.
 Biometrics are unique to each individual, making it extremely difficult for unauthorized access.

-Additionally, another factor often used in multi-factor authentication is a temporary code sent to the user’s registered mobile device, ensuring that only individuals with physical possession of the device can log in.
+Additionally, another factor often used in multi-factor authentication is a temporary code sent to the user’s registered mobile device.
+It ensures that only individuals with physical possession of the device can log in.

 By implementing multi-factor authentication, businesses can significantly reduce the risk of unauthorized access and protect valuable user information.